adam-ocheri/ML_Ops_101/ML_Curriculum.md

 # ML Course Sections Summary

-In the world of Machine Learning, there are many fundamental principles to be knowledgeable about across many different fields and domains, from algorithms to statistics and mathematics.
+In the world of Machine Learning, there are many fundamental principles to be knowledgeable about across many different fields and domains, from algorithms to s\*tatistics and mathematics.
+/

 ## ML Curriculum